ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-03-15-tests_howto.md

 The test suite can also operate in combined mode that combines the profile test with rule tests - in that case, every rule in a profile is tested thoroughly using its test scenarios.

 Although the container backend is very convenient, it's not the best representation of a system.
-A virtual machine feels much closer to the bare-metal, and the test suite supports the `libvirt` backend, which leverages all those snapshots and VM control capabilities of `libvirt` to execute tests.
+A virtual machine feels much closer to the bare-metal, and the test suite supports the `libvirt` backend which leverages VM control capabilities of `libvirt` to execute tests.
 Setting up a VM that works well with the test suite is not trivial, and we have the [install_vm](https://github.com/ComplianceAsCode/content/blob/master/tests/install_vm.py) script that is capable to assist with that.

 So there is a material for another blog posts - dear readers, let us know what would you like to read about!